 Personal statement

-A film historian and commentator, Dr Ghosh has published his work in academic journals as well as mainstream platforms, particularly on the cinema of Satyajit Ray, which were the subject of his doctoral thesis.
-He led a series of public events to celebrate Ray’s centenary in 2021, including invited talks at the London Indian Film Festival and the IFFSA, Toronto
+I am a film historian and commentator, and have published my work as essays in refereed journals, book chapters and mainstream platforms, particularly on the cinema of Satyajit Ray, which were the subject of my doctoral thesis.
+I led a series of public events to celebrate Ray’s centenary in 2021, including invited talks at the London Indian Film Festival and the IFFSA, Toronto.

 Academic qualifications